Frequently asked questions for Astra Control Service

 Registering GKE clusters

-Can I add a private GKE cluster to Astra?
+Can I add a private GKE cluster to Astra Control Service?

-Yes, you can add private clusters to Astra.
+Yes, you can add private clusters to Astra Control Service.
 To create a Google Kubernetes Engine (GKE) private cluster, follow the instructions in this knowledgebase article.

-Private clusters must have the master authorized network set to allow the Astra IP addresses:
+Private clusters must have the authorized networks set to allow the Astra Control IP addresses:

 Can my GKE cluster reside on a shared VPC?